Convergence of genealogies through spinal decomposition with an application to population genetics: Convergence of marked branching processes

 \end{theorem}

 \begin{remark} The previous result suggests the following simple method to prove convergence in distribution in the (usual) sense of separable ultrametric mmm-spaces.
 First prove that the conditions of Theorem~\ref{thm:convUMS} are fulfilled, then check that the limiting marked UMS is a.s.\ separable.
-Compare this to checking, on top of the previous assumptions, the tightness criterion in \cite[Theorem~2 (ii)]{greven_convergence_2006} that ensures that no mass of the sampling measure is accumulating on isolated points. \end{remark}
+The two compactness conditions on $(\E[w_{U_n}])$ and $(\E[m_{U_n}])$ ensure, in combination with the convergence of the moments, that the sequence of mmm-spaces is tight.
+Compare this to checking, on top of the previous assumptions, the tightness criterion in \cite[Theorem~2 (ii)]{greven_convergence_2006} that ensures that no mass of the sampling measure is accumulating on isolated points.
+This condition is not needed here because we have enlarged the state space of mmm-spaces to include non-separable metric spaces. \end{remark}

 The proof of the above result is based on a characterization of all exchangeable ultrametric matrices.
 We call a random pair $(d_{ij};\, i,j \ge 1)$ and $(Y_i;\, i \ge 1)$ a \emph{marked exchangeable ultrametric matrix} if \begin{itemize} \item each $Y_i$ has values in $E$; \item $(d_{ij};\, i, j \ge 1)$ is a.s.\ an ultrametric on $\N$; \item its distribution is invariant by the action of any permutation $\sigma$ of $\N$ with finite support: